demjanp/arch14cz_backend/README.md

 [https://github.com/demjanp/arch14cz_backend/releases/latest](https://github.com/demjanp/arch14cz_backend/releases/latest)

 ## Usage <a name="usage"></a>
+The Arch14CZ backend interface is used to connect to the backend database, enter new data or import it from an Excel file, order relative datings and publish the data to the frontend database.

+>Note that after adding an entry or entries with a new relative dating, appropriate chronological relations have to be added to it before it can be published to the frontend database.

 ### Connecting to a Backend Database
 To connect to a backend database, use the command `Backend` -> `Connect` and select a data source.
 The data source can be either a local file (Pickle and JSON formats) or a PostgreSQL database.